Resources supporting effective instruction for ELLs

 - Colorín Colorado

 Colorín Colorado is a free website for educators and families of English language learners based at WETA in Washington, DC.
 Colorín Colorado has collaborated closely with its founding partner, the American Federation of Teachers, for more than eleven years and welcomed the NEA as a project partner in 2014.
 Recently updated, Colorín Colorado is the leading ELL website nationwide, offering practical, research-based classroom resources for grades PreK-12, such as strategy articles, tip sheets, toolkits, videos, webinars, multicultural booklists for students, professional books and reports, updates from the field, and multilingual materials to support ELL parent outreach.
 Colorín Colorado also has an extensive library of videos and materials related to the Common Core and ELLs, including Diane Staehr Fenner’s Common Core blog.
 The materials on the site have been designed to be shared and used by classroom teachers and content-area teachers, as well as ESOL specialists and bilingual teachers.
 Sign up for their email newsletters.
+To address challenges presented by remote learning, Colorín Colorado has developed a resource for teaching ELL students online.

 - Understanding Language